-This survey course traces the origins and contributions of the early pioneers that established animation as both a thriving art form and commercial industry during the first half of the 20th century.
-Students will be guided through an immersive introduction to gain a comprehensive overview of animation history through 1960.
-The goal of the course is to fuse engagement and scholarship with personal and professional artistic development through awareness of lineage.
-Course structure: lecture, screenings, and discussion.
+This survey course traces the origins and contributions of the early pioneers who established animation as an art form and commercial entertainment industry during the first half of the 20th century.
+Students will be guided through a comprehensive and immersive introduction to this period in an effort to expand their historical awareness of the medium's context and cultural impact.
+Course structure: lectures, screenings and readings.